GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 In order to add a new reaction to a message you need to long-press a message or tap the message reactions bubble view, and the SDK will show a popup view with a reactions picker at the top.
 The reactions picker which is represented by the `ChatMessageReactionsVC` is basically a bigger message reaction view that is interactable to allow the user to select a reaction.

-When the user long-presses the message, the popup view will display the reactions picker at the top, the message content at the center, and the message actions at the bottom.
-On the other hand, if the user taps the reactions bubble view, instead of having the message actions at the bottom, it will show a view with all the reactions that belongs to the message.
+When the user long-presses the message, the popup view will display the reactions picker at the top, the message content at the centre, and the message actions at the bottom.
+On the other hand, if the user taps the reactions bubble view, instead of having the message actions at the bottom, it will show a view with all the reactions that belong to the message.

 | Long-pressing a message | Tapping reaction bubble view |
 | ------------------------- | ------------------------ |
 | ![Long-press](../assets/message-reactions-long-press.png)  | ![Tap](../assets/message-reactions-tap.png)  |

 The reaction picker view has a similar structure to the message reaction view.
-Here is the hierarchy of th reaction picker view:
+Here is the hierarchy of the reaction picker view:

 <Digraph margin="0 auto" width="300px">
 {`